 Father to Laurence and Emma and husband to long suffering and patient wife Nini, Johan works as a manager in a software company by day but a photographer by night.
 Having done a a couple of proper degrees at St.Andrews, Johan was trained in photography by Ken Light at the Academy of Art College in San Francisco.
 A Dutchman living in Surrey England, Johan has had his macro work on the front page of Flickr, featured on the BBC, La Republica, The South China Morning Post, outdoorphotographer.com, F Stoppers, Lightstalking, The Photography Blogger, Photography Vox, Cognysis, Wertn.com, PM.net, The Smithsonian Magazine, "I F*cking Love Science" webzine, Pentax Premiere Gallery, Pentax Exclusive Gallery, Pentaxforums and in the local media, together with a variety of other online media.
 In 2015 Johan's work was exhibited in London, Newcastle, Stockport, Bristol, Reading, Weybridge, Leeds, Manchester, Birmingham, Peterborough and Uxbridge and he was made a Pentax Ambassador in August of the same year.
 Johan work closely with various photography-related manufacturers, providing external quality review, product improvement and new product development services.
 In 2017 he started giving personalised extreme macro workshops and intends to go on giving them every year.

 Initially more at home with charcoal and oil paint, Damian began exploring the creative possibilities of photography in his mid-twenties.
-During a portfolio presentation course at Strathclyde Arts Centre he became aquainted with the darkroom skills that sparked the beginnings of a love affair with the medium.
-He susequently progressed to the Fine Art Photography department of Glasgow School of Art, then headed by the renowned landscape photographer Thomas Joshua Cooper.
+During a portfolio presentation course at Strathclyde Arts Centre he became acquainted with the darkroom skills that sparked the beginnings of a love affair with the medium.
+He subsequently progressed to the Fine Art Photography department of Glasgow School of Art, then headed by the renowned landscape photographer Thomas Joshua Cooper.
 From art school he went on to study electronic publishing at the Glasgow College of Building and Printing, where he continued to develop his skills in digital imaging.
-When not out shooting the Scottish landscape he works full time as a picture editior for the Herald&Times and freelances in digital retouching.
+When not out shooting the Scottish landscape he works full time as a picture editor for the Herald&Times and freelances in digital retouching.\

 Josie is a fine art pet photographer based in the East Midlands, creating design-led artwork for discerning pet owners.
 With a background in illustration and photography she combines her passion for the arts with her love of animals and nature to create bespoke artisan artwork for her clients.